jjinkxy/rate_it/README.md

 # last_score(rateable)
 @user1.last_score(@movie) => 3
 ```
-A rater can rate a rateable with a given score.
-If rater rates again, their rate will get updated.
+A user can rate a movie with a given score.
+If user rates again, their rate will get updated.
 ```ruby
 @movie.rate(@user1, 2)
 @rater.last_score(@movie) # => 2